-25 Lecture of november 28, 2013 (1 hour)

-102

-Sobolev spaces in dimension one and AC functions.
+23 Lecture of november 24, 2015 (2 hours) Sobolev spaces in dimension one and AC functions.
 A compactness theorem.

-1 Lecture of october 1, 2013 (1 hour) The lecture began with a very brief presentation of the course: syllabus, exams, learning material...
+In higher dimension there are discontinuous Sobolev functions.
+104 24 Lecture of november 25, 2015 (2 hours) 107 Meyers-Serrin theorem.
+Sobolev-Morrey embeddings.
+Rellich's theorem.
+1 Lecture of october 1, 2015 (2 hours) The lecture began with a very brief presentation of the course: syllabus, exams, learning material...
 We will begin by recalling (or introducing) the basics of Lebesgue measure and integration theory.
 Meanwhile, and with very little additional effort, we will learn about abstract measures and integrals.
 For this part of the course, most proofs were omitted in class because most of the students already covered the subject in bachelor classes.
 In your previous calculus courses, you probably saw the definition of Peano-Jordan measure, which is one of the simplest and most natural methods of defining (in a rigorous way) the area of a subset of the plane, or the volume of a subset of \mathbb{R}^3 ...
 Let us recall the main definitions: